hydrobricks/hydrobricks-doc/doc/models.rst

 It has the parameters listed below.

-.. list-table:: Parameters of the GSM-SOCONT model
+.. list-table:: Parameters of the GSM-Socont model
    :widths: 10 10 5 5 70
    :header-rows: 1